 Wisdom Teeth Removal

 For some who are experiencing impacted wisdom teeth, they may seek to have the teeth extracted.
 This was a common treatment for people who were in high amounts of pain or who were facing extra wisdom teeth symptoms such as infection.
-Wisdom teeth extraction is generally done under sedation and doesn’t require a full general anaesthetic, however if the infection is bad then a hospital trip may be needed.
+Wisdom teeth extraction is generally done under sedation and doesn’t require a full general anesthetic, however, if the infection is bad then a hospital trip may be needed.
 It will typically take up to one week to recover from a wisdom tooth extraction and some post-recovery treatment may be needed to keep your mouth healthy after the surgery.
 For others who are not experiencing symptoms that are too bad, then simple over-the-counter painkillers or soothing gels may suffice in treating any discomfort caused by the wisdom teeth.

 But how much does having a wisdom teeth removed cost?
 This is entirely dependent on where you are located and if your medical coverage also covers dental costs.
 In the UK, wisdom teeth removal generally costs around £150-£300 when removed privately, although upper teeth or complex cases may cost slightly more.
 In the US, this equates to around $225-$600 although this is only when local anaesthesia is used.

-Here at Vera Clinic, while we aren’t able to offer wisdom teeth extraction, however, we can help to get you the perfect smile either before or after you’ve had yours removed.
-We offer a wide range of cosmetic dentistry in Turkey including a Hollywood Smile, gum reduction and even dental implants to get your smile back.
+Here at Vera Smile, while we aren’t able to offer wisdom teeth extraction, however, we can help to get you the perfect smile either before or after you’ve had yours removed.
+We offer a wide range of cosmetic dentistry in Turkey including a Hollywood Smile, gum reduction, and even dental implants to get your smile back.
 Simply fill out our contact form and get in touch to discuss your requirements today.